software-mansion/protostar/website/docs/cli-reference.md

 #### `--chain-id INT`
 The chain id.
 It is required unless `--network` is provided.
 #### `--gateway-url STRING`
-The URL of a StarkNet gateway.
+The URL of a Starknet gateway.
 It is required unless `--network` is provided.
 #### `--json`
 Print machine-readable output in [NDJSON](https://github.com/ndjson/ndjson-spec) format.
 #### `--max-fee FEE`